 The use of coenzyme Q10 and DHEA during COH and IVF cycles in patients with decreased ovarian reserve (DOR).
 CoQ10 (600mg daily)

-CONCLUSIONS: Combined DHEA and CoQ10 supplementation significantly increases the AFC compared to DHEA alone, which lead to a higher ovarian responsiveness during both COH and IVF, but without a difference in pregnancy rate.
+CONCLUSIONS: Combined DHEA and CoQ10 supplementation significantly increases the AFC compared to DHEA alone, which lead to higher ovarian responsiveness during both COH and IVF, but without a difference in pregnancy rate.

 - ASRM P-417 Tuesday, October 15, 2013